ldclakmal/ballerina-security/test-suite/README.md

 1. User configurations are provided to OpenLDAP server with `.ldif`
 2. Ballerina service is secured with LDAP Auth.
 Inbound tokens are validated with the OpenLDAP server.
 3. CURL client send requests to Ballerina service.

----

-### TODO:

-- Add test cases for secured clients
-- Run the test suite with ballerina daily builds